cernopendata/cms-opendata-guide/docs/analysis/selection/objects/tau.md

 ![TauTTree](../../../../images/tauttree.png)

+Hadronically decaying taus are identified and reconstructed with the hadrons-plus-strips (HPS) algorithm.
+The biggest issue that this algorithm faces is distinguishing between hadronically decaying taus and QCD multijet processes that prduce quark and gluon jets.
+These are often misidentified as hadronically decaying taus.
+To reduce the misidentification background, discriminators are used that take advantage of the lower multiplicity iof hadronically decyaing taus and narrow region in which hadronically decaying tau jets deposit energy.

 The CMS Tau object group relies almost entirely on pre-computed algorithms to determine the quality of the tau reconstruction and the decay type.
 Since this object is not stable and has several decay modes, different combinations of identification and isolation algorithms are used across different analyses.
 The TWiki page provides a large table of available algorithms.

-In contrast to the muon object, tau algorithm results are typically saved in the AOD files as their own PFTauDisciminator collections, rather than as part of the tau object class.
+In contrast to the muon object, tau algorithm results are typically saved in the AOD files as their own PFTauDiscriminator collections, rather than as part of the tau object class.
 They can be accessed like the other tau IDs which you can always find by referring to the output of `edmDumpEventContent` to find the exact form of the InputTag name.